 The collaborative partnership includes: CHDI, the CT Department of Children and Families (DCF), the State Department of Education (SDE), and the National Center for School Mental Health at the University of Maryland (host of the SHAPE System).

-School districts can use SHAPE to:
+Schools and districts can use SHAPE to:

 - map school mental health services and supports

 - assess system quality

 - used dashboards to collaborate with others in your region

 Quality assessment domains include: teaming, needs assessment/resource mapping, mental health promotion services & supports, early intervention and treatment services & supports, screening, funding and sustainability, and impact.

 Connecticut schools using the SHAPE system can access free technical support by contacting Rebekah Behan at email@example.com or 860-679-8726.